 Can we monitor User Happiness on the Web with performance tools?

-I really like that SpeedCurve tried to innovate with this recent "User Happiness" metric.
+I really like that SpeedCurve tried to innovate with this recent "User Happiness" metric (original version).
 It aggregates multiple technical metrics to decide if users visiting the page are happy or not with it.
 But I see several issues in this metric.

 To be considered happy, a user navigation should validate all these technical metrics: